Person looking at a phone while holding a cup of coffee.

 • In 2021, I removed Signal after getting sucked into political debates with friends.

-• I refused WhatsApp invites and asked my wife to pass along anything truly important, before relenting and signing up.
+• I refused WhatsApp invites and asked my wife to pass along anything truly important, before relenting and signing up for my own account.

 My cognitive dissonance with social media comes knowing that my business benefits when people mindlessly scroll and tap.
 It’s how we help our clients find customers, and how we find our own clients.

-Complete abstinence from social media may allow me to think with clarity, but it makes it impossible for me to take advantage of the most-powerful marketing tool in history: using sophisticated algorithms to reach an exact, target audience, organically, with no direct cost.
+Complete abstinence from social media may allow me to think with clarity, but it also makes it impossible for me to truly understand the most-powerful marketing tool in history: using sophisticated algorithms to reach an exact, target audience, organically, with no direct cost.

 Sachs offers the example of looking forward to a piece of cake you’ve been saving all day for a mid-evening snack, when a friend unexpectedly arrives to visit.